vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ## Configure the data source

-The first step in the Peakboard application is to create a Sharepoint list data source that gets a list of entries from a document library, the media.
+The first step in the Peakboard application is to create a SharePoint list data source that gets a list of entries from a document library, the media.
 We need this list to translate the Look up ID to the filename later.

 ![image](/assets/2025-06-29/070.png)